The Club shall be known as FERRIBY HALL SQUASH AND RACKETBALL CLUB.

 d) The Club’s financial year shall run from 1st October to 30th September.

-a) An Annual General Meeting shall be held in January each year.
+a) An Annual General Meeting shall be held each year.
 The business shall include:

-- Opportunity for members to comment on all aspects of the running of the Club.
+- Opportunity for members to comment on all aspects of the running of the Club in writing prior to the AGM.

 b) Notice of the AGM must be received by all members at least 21 days before the meeting and the meeting must also be advertised on the Club noticeboard.